jon-jacky/home/computing.md

   because I was willing to put in the hours when others weren't. ... (examples with links) ..."

-23 May 2019
+23 May 2019, 11 Oct 2021

 - <https://news.ycombinator.com/item?id=19986126> - Comments on
+  SerenityOS -

-  SerenityOS -  "Serenity is an unapologetic remix/mash-up of all the things I like in software.
+  "Serenity is an unapologetic remix/mash-up of all the things I like in software.
 Not just visually, but also code-wise. ...
   I would like to make this system good enough that I can spend most of my time on it.
   Without losing track of the original ideas. ...